Get prepped for the school year

 Make sure your teen knows how to seek the right care at the right place, Dr. Punsalan said.

 One great resource is OSF OnCall.
-This online urgent care service is available 24/7 for anyone in Illinois.
+This urgent care service is available 24/7 for anyone in Illinois.

 Minor illnesses and injuries can be diagnosed and treated through a computer, tablet or smartphone for a flat fee of $35.
 If the issue can’t be resolved virtually, your teen will be referred to in-person care and won’t be charged for the consult.